sispop-io/lokinet/contrib/ci/docker/readme.md

 ## drone-ci docker jizz

-To rebuild all ci images and push them to the oxen registry server do:
+To rebuild all ci images and push them to the sispop registry server do:

-    $ docker login registry.oxen.rocks
+    $ docker login registry.sispop.rocks
     $ ./rebuild-docker-images.py

-If you aren't part of the Oxen team, you'll likely need to set up your own registry and change registry.oxen.rocks to your own domain name in order to do anything useful with this.
+If you aren't part of the Sispop team, you'll likely need to set up your own registry and change registry.sispop.rocks to your own domain name in order to do anything useful with this.